 - The region’s first Wound Care Center, featuring Level I accredited hyperbaric treatment, is based at the Erlanger Baroness campus.

 - Erlanger is the home of the Chattanooga Association for Pastoral Care, a clinical training program for area ministers and laypersons.

-- Erlanger offers the region’s largest hospitalist program with General Internists delivering 24/7 hour full-time inpatient care for patients.
+- Erlanger offers the region’s largest hospitalist program with General Internists delivering 24/7 full-time inpatient care.

 - Erlanger Southeast Regional Stroke Center is Southeast Tennessee’s first and only accredited comprehensive stroke center.
 Erlanger earned the Gold Seal of Approval from The Joint Commission for Comprehensive Stroke Centers, recognizing that the program follows national standards.